 Step 3.
 Prepare for OCR

-When you finish uploading the file to PDF OCR Converter, choose OCR language according to the file and page range.
+When you finish uploading the file to PDF OCR Converter, download the OCR module and choose page range.
 Also, select output as Pages before conversion.

 Step 4.
 Convert scanned PDF to Pages on Mac